nyrkovalex/ts-html-sanitizer/README.md

 Parsing logic can be greatly altered by creating a new or modifying the default `Sanitize.TagMap`.

 All you need to do is register your own function implementing `Transforms.Transform` interface within the tag map.
-Transfomations can be used as middleware functions by utilizing `Transfomrs.chain()` which takes an array of tranformations and runs is bottom up.
+Transfomations can be used as middleware functions by utilizing `Transfomrs.chain()` which takes an array of tranformations and runs is top down.

 One may also consider writing custom `Tags.Tag` implmentation.